sveinnpalsson/sourceseparation/README.md

-## Running pre-trained model
+## Use the pre-trained model

-To run the pre-trained model on your own favorite music simply run:
+To run the provided pre-trained model on your own favorite music simply run:
 ```
 python test_model.py --model_path "RA/MUSDB18/2018-08-09-16-53-46" --data_path <directory with some music>
 ```